 - He was the first person to review Stephen Hawking’s celebrated book, ‘A Brief History of Time’.

 - Dr Subbarao received a Ph.D. in economics from the Andhra University in 1998 for his thesis, ‘Fiscal Reforms at the Sub-national Level’.

 The next table gives a link to the top IAS officers list in India in various services.

 Do you want to see your name in the IAS Officers list like above?
-What are waiting for?
+What are you waiting for?
 Kickstart your UPSC 2020 preparation right now!